jamiewilbraham/azure-docs/articles/cognitive-services/Face/QuickStarts/PHP.md

 ## Prerequisites

 - A Face API subscription key.
-You can get a free trial subscription key from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=face-api).
-Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to the Face API service and get your key.
+You can get a free trial subscription key from [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=face-api).
+Or, follow the instructions in [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to the Face API service and get your key.
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/download).
 - The PHP [HTTP_Request2](https://pear.php.net/package/HTTP_Request2) package.
 - A PHP-enabled web browser.
 If you have not set this up, you can do so by installing and setting up [XAMPP](https://www.apachefriends.org/) on your machine.